 Andrew was originally trained as an industrial designer and spent his early career as an interior designer, including working on projects for Oxford University, Scottish Opera and Ampleforth College.
 Later he managed his own company designing and creating office interiors and has many years of contract management experience.

 Throughout his life he has been involved as a volunteer, trustee and chairman with many charities, mainly in the areas of green and built environmental conservation and volunteering.
-He chaired the Conservation Volunteers (turnover £25m) and is presently a trustee of Butterfly Conservation.
+His trusteeships have included the Conservation Volunteers, Butterfly Conservation and the Quorn Old School.
 He lobbied in Parliament for the 2005 Charities Act and worked as a consultant grant assessor for the Big Lottery.
 He has extensive knowledge of governance and has written and lectured on its application.

 My name's Josh and I've lived in Quorn for nearly three decades.
 In that time my love for our great village has only grown, and now the very kind people of Quorn have given me their vote to represent them and be their voice in the community.